 There are family loan agreement templates available online.
 You can find some examples at these sites:

-What needs to be included in a loan agreement with collateral involved?
+What needs to be included in a personal loan contract with collateral involved?

 A loan agreement that involves collateral should include a clause on what could happen to the asset if the borrower defaults on the loan.
 It should clearly outline the circumstances under which the collateral could be forfeited to the lender.